FlushingBaseball/library-of-ptolemy/README.md

 1. Ghazghkull Thraka: Prophet of the Waaagh!
 Book by Nate Crowle

+Genefather by Guy Haley
+Dark Imperium by Guy Haley
+Belisarius Cawl: The Great Work by Guy Haley

+## Blood Angels
+The Devastation of Baal by Guy Haley
+Darkness in the Blood by Guy Haley

+Vaults of Terra

+The Carrion Throne

-Vaults of Terra: The Hollow Mountain
+The Hollow Mountain

+The Dark City